Eight years ago I was sitting at home with the remains of a crumbling start-up scattered around my apartment in Saskatoon, Saskatchewan.

 “Hey Devon,” a voice said.
 “It’s Jeff Tomlin from Vendasta.
 Any chance you might consider coming back?”

-I think I played it cool, but I was beyond relieved—not just because of my financial situation but also because I’d missed Vendasta.
+I think I played it cool, but I was beyond relieved—not just because of the moths in my wallet but also because I’d missed Vendasta.

 I went back remotely and took up a new post as head of demand gen. From there, we broke records left, right, and center.
 We tripled the marketing org, we started our own conference, we won countless SaaS awards for revenue growth, and, as of last year, we set a record for the most venture capital raised by a tech company in Saskatchewan.